chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 For workloads where you want the flexibility of containers but without the need to manage the underlying infrastructure.
 When you need long-running or stateful applications, and want to leverage container orchestration with ECS or EKS.
 In summary, while both services offer serverless compute capabilities, AWS Lambda is better suited for short-lived, event-driven functions, whereas AWS Fargate is designed for running containerized applications that may need more control over resources and execution time.

+## Amazon Lightsail

+Amazon Lightsail is a simplified, cost-effective cloud platform provided by AWS.
+It is designed to make it easy for developers, small businesses, and individuals to deploy and manage small-scale applications or websites without needing to deal with the complexity of more advanced AWS services.

+### Key Features of Amazon Lightsail:

+#### Virtual Private Servers (VPS)
+- Lightsail provides pre-configured virtual private servers (instances) with a fixed amount of compute, memory, and storage.
+These servers are easy to deploy and manage, and you can choose from a range of operating systems and application stacks.

+#### Preconfigured Application Stacks
+- Lightsail offers blueprints for popular applications and development stacks, such as WordPress, LAMP (Linux, Apache, MySQL, PHP), Node.js, and more.
+This allows you to quickly launch applications with minimal setup.

+#### Simplified Management
+- Lightsail provides an easy-to-use interface for managing your resources, including instances, databases, load balancers, and networking.
+The interface is designed to be user-friend